Use audio consistently to strengthen our brand.

 6 Timbre

-The character or quality of an individual musical sound / instrument.
+The character or quality of a sound.

-B is a light modern orchestral style.
+B uses a modern orchestral approach

 8 Texture

-Using the mnemonic as an ending
+Using the mnemonic at the end

-Using the mnemonic as an intro
+Using the mnemonic at the start

 Solution